devhoodit/barrier-free-kiosk-app/README.md

 Tablet PC is scalable with C-type port or networking
 If need hardware device, connect C-type port to use (networking too)
 Also, tablet basically provide some hardware like camera

+## Keep it simple
+Don't make complex function into basic function
+Complex function is hard to maintenance and user also be confused when using
+Provide very basic and simple function
+This need to be cover up as many situation as possible (this is why we don't put AI)
+Produce the best results even in the worst case scenario

 # Prototype Limitation
 Not fully-implemented